darkhelmet/verboselogging/posts/where-my-programming-power-comes-from.md

 Many people ask me a variety of questions.
 Some are about programming, some about mountain bikes, some about reptiles.

-Some are about something that’s bigger than me or any single source file or database dump.
-It’s about a matter that should be at the highest importance to every software developer:
+Some are about something that's bigger than me or any single source file or database dump.
+It's about a matter that should be at the highest importance to every software developer:

 **My hair.**[^1]

 Yes, my hair.
-I’m not even going to not brag, I have some pretty awesome hair.
-If you then factor in the beard…well…I just can’t be stopped.
+I'm not even going to not brag, I have some pretty awesome hair.
+If you then factor in the beard…well…I just can't be stopped.

 ## The essentials